cosmos/governance/Mint.md

 # The `Mint` Module

-The `Mint` module is responsible for enabling the Cosmos Hub to
+The `Mint` module is responsible for enabling the Cosmos Hub to have a flexible inflation rate that depends upon a [bonded stake ratio target](#5-GoalBonded).

 `Mint` is active on Cosmos Hub 3 and currently has six parameters that may be modified by governance proposal:
 1. [`MintDenom`](#1-MintDenom) - uatom (micro-ATOM)